cs-4241-26a/cs-4241-26a.github.io/README.md

 In this class, students may not look at any previous versions of a course assignment or project, regardless of how it is posted.

 Students are likewise forbidden from facilitating other students, current or future, in plagiarism or cheating.
-Collaboration is, however, encouraged in this class.
+However, collaboration is encouraged in this class.
 There are many ways in which you can assist your fellow students without giving them code and answers.
 Please feel free to answer low-level coding questions and to help your classmates troubleshoot their code.
-But do not provide significant chunks of code; for example, providing an entire server that you've written is not allowed. i We highly encourage everyone to spend time in the course Discord server, both asking and answering questions about any topics from the course.
+But do not provide significant chunks of code; for example, providing an entire server that you've written is not allowed.
+We highly encourage everyone to spend time in the course Discord server, both asking and answering questions about any topics from the course.

 LLM Use